Mortgage Refinancing Offers a Wide Variety of Benefits

 Whether mortgage rates are at their lowest or a bit higher, there are several advantages to tapping into your home equity.
 From finally having those renovation projects done to paying off debt, let’s see why refinancing might be wise.

 With Homestead, refinancing your mortgage is easy.
 As a direct lender, we handle your loan from application through closing.
 Because we have in-house processors and underwriters, and we fund our own loans – we can close a refinance in 30 days.

-One of the main reasons people refinance is to lower their interest rate.
+One of the main reasons people refinance their home mortgage is to lower their interest rate.
 Your savings depend on your current rate.
 Besides lowering your interest, your payment should decrease too (unless you take cash out and increase your balance.)

 Eliminate Mortgage Insurance

 Do you currently have a conventional loan?
 If so, once you have 20 percent equity, ask your lender to remove the PMI.
 It will take an appraisal to verify the value of your home.
 If you have an FHA loan, the only way to remove the mortgage insurance premium (MIP) is to refinance into a conventional.

 Tap into Your Home Equity